 The Syrian project described above is one example of many different types of experiential learning activities; one that was designed and executed by self-directed learners.
-This student called all the shots from the beginning to the end.
+This student called all of the shots from the beginning to the end.
 I provided guidance, but the learning experience as a whole was designed and managed by her.

 Learning experiences are student-directed when students have choice.

-1. What they want to learn.
+1. Choose what they want to learn.

-2. Their own learning goals and objectives.
+2. Choose their own learning goals and objectives.

 Because learners are unique in their skills, interests, strengths, challenges, and so on, their learning goals will also be unique.
 Students can and should choose and write their own goals.
 Knowing how to create tangible goals, manage them, and meet them is a skill that is essential long after graduation.

-3. How they will gather information.
+3. Choose how they will gather information.

-Insisting that every student use specific books, or even the same expert as everyone else in the class, narrows their reach.
-Branch out, and better yet, let your students decide how they will learn about the topic, because what works for one student, may not work well for another.
+Insisting that every student use specific books, or even the same expert as everyone else in the class narrows their reach.
+Branch out, and better yet, let your students decide how they will learn about the topic because what works for one student, may not work well for another.

-4. Community experts and collaborators.
+4. Choose community experts and collaborators.

-5. How they will demonstrate learning.
+5. Choose how they will demonstrate learning.